takaakit/uml-diagram-for-ddd-example-in-evans-book/README.md

 * [Vanta.js](https://www.vantajs.com) is copyrighted by Teng Bao and is released under the [MIT license](https://opensource.org/licenses/MIT).

 Files and data in this project other than the above libraries are under the [Creative Commons Zero (CC0) license](https://creativecommons.org/publicdomain/zero/1.0/).

+## Found a mistake?
+If you spot any mistakes in the diagrams or model, please open an [issue](https://github.com/takaakit/uml-diagram-for-ddd-example-in-evans-book/issues).